aackerman/talks/javascript-flow/README.md

 You can find me on Twitter, Github at these places.
 I tweet about only really important stuff, like how hot or cold it is in Minnesota.

+[display image of Wunderground temps for Minneapolis]

 By the way, today the high temp for today will be.

-[display image of Wunderground temps for Minneapolis]
+[display image asking for questions]

+This is a relatively small room, if you have questions, go ahead and raise your hand and ask them.
+I'll ask for questions at the end but don't force yourself to wait.
+We're all professionals here but if you don't understand something it's pretty likely that someone else in the room doesn't understand and it will be good for everyone.

 ## Learning about types